May week: noon, 15 June 2018 – 22 June 2018

 - The porters will continue to oversee garden parties.

 - Regular garden rules apply: no games; no sunbathing; no litter/glass.
 No hot tea-pots on the grass!

 - No University societies (unless a Pembroke Fellow attends as the sponsor when the Fellows’ Garden may be added to the venues available).

 - No external professional catering is allowed (there is no vehicular access to the Avenue).

-- It is strongly recommended that all garden party organisers provide sufficient water/soft drink alternatives.
+- There is very strong recommendation that all garden party organisers provide sufficient water/soft drink alternatives.